anp/moxie/CONTRIBUTING.md

 expected to bump the version number of the crate they're modifying behind the `-pre` suffix as well as updating the relevant CHANGELOGs.

+Changing the version of a crate in the repository should be done by running `cargo ofl versions`.

 #### New crates

 Things to update: